HubRise/website/content/apps/bwares/en/overview.md

 ## Description

+Designed and developed in Bordeaux by TB Systèmes, BWares is a complete self-service ordering kiosk solution designed for high-traffic retail locations: fast food restaurants, bakeries, butcher shops, leisure venues, etc.

-Designed and developed in Bordeaux by a dedicated and motivated team, BWares offers intuitive self-ordering kiosks that allow customers to place orders autonomously.
-It integrates with EPOS solutions to automatically send orders to production stations.
+It integrates with EPOS solutions via HubRise to automatically send orders to production stations.

-BWares is suitable for various types of businesses (quick service restaurants, bakeries, butcher shops, leisure venues, etc.) and allows you to:
+BWares allows you to:

 - Streamline the ordering process by reducing queues.
 - Suggest complementary items to increase the average basket size.
-- Customise the look to match the restaurant’s visual identity.
+- Fully customise the interface according to the establishment's visual identity.
 - Manage content (products, visuals, etc.) via an online user interface.
+- Display promotional content between orders.

+Custom developments are offered when specific business needs require them.

 ## Integration Features